Skip to content

 Opening Windows 11 settings menu via the Start button

 Windows shows a map of your screens.
 Click the Identify button.
-A number will appear on each monitor.
+A number appears on each monitor.
 This helps you know which physical screen corresponds to the rectangles on your screen.

 System display settings menu in Windows 11 for multiple monitors

-Ensure the dropdown menu is set to Extend these displays.
+Make sure the dropdown menu is set to Extend these displays (which lets you use both monitors as one large workspace, rather than showing the same thing on both).
 This mode allows you to use both monitors as one large workspace rather than mirroring the same image.

 Windows 11 display settings configured to extend these displays